truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 To create a simple replication task with the TrueNAS replication wizard:

 Replication needs an existing [periodic snapshot task]({{< relref "PeriodicSnapshotTasksSCALE.md" >}})** to run before the replication task runs or the replication task fails.
-You can define this before configuring the replication task or select the replication wizard **Replicate Custom Snapshots** option have TrueNAS automatically to create the task before running the replication task.
+You can define this before configuring the replication task or select the replication wizard **Replicate Custom Snapshots** option to have TrueNAS automatically create the task before running the replication task.

 1. Create a periodic snapshot task using the or use the replication wizard **Replicate Custom Snapshots** replication option.
    If scheduling a task, SCALE creates the periodic snapshot task when it runs the replication task according to the scheduled time.

 2. Create the replication task.

-   Go to **Data Protection**, click **Add** on the **Replication Tasks** widget to open the **Replication Task Wizard** configuration screen.
+   Go to **Data Protection**, and click **Add** on the **Replication Tasks** widget to open the **Replication Task Wizard** configuration screen.

    Select both the **Source Location** and **Destination Location** using the dropdown list options.
    You can back up your data on the same system or a different system.
    If you select **A different system** you must have an SSH connection.
 Have your destination and source information ready.

    Set the **Source** and **Destination** paths, either enter the full path to the data you want to back up or click on the caret <i class="fa fa-caret-right" aria-hidden="true"></i> to the left of **mnt** and at the pool and dataset levels to expand the options.
-Click on the dataset or directory to narrow backup down to that level.
+Click on the dataset or directory to narrow the backup down to that level.

    The task name populates from the values in **Source** and **Destination**.